-As noted in the findings related to Control Environment, Risk Assessment, and Monitoring, due to USSOCOM's competing priorities, management has not effectively designed, implemented, and placed into operation all components of internal control.
+As noted in the findings related to Control Environment, Risk Assessment, and Control Activities, management has not effectively designed, implemented, and placed into operation all components of internal control.
 This lack of controls inhibits USSOCOM management's ability to ensure accurate financial reporting as required by Federal Accounting Standards Advisory Board and Treasury Guidelines and represents non-compliance with the FMFIA and OMB Circular A-123.
 Refer to Section VII.
 Material Non-Compliance - Lack of Substantial Compliance with the Federal Managers' Financial Integrity Act of 1982.

-1. Control Environment

-- a.
-Demonstrate Commitment to Integrity and Ethical Values: Implement and require the following: - Design and coordinate an integrated approach leveraging Service-level regulations, instructions, and training programs to meet USSOCOMspecific requirements.

-- ii.
-Provide annual ethical training (or leverage existing military-service training) to enable employees to identify and deal with ethical problems. - Leverage military service ethical standards or requirements to ensure compliance with, at minimum, onboarding or annual ethics requirements. - b.
-Enforce Accountability: Review all MOUs/MOAs with the financial reporting service organization in accordance with DoD Guidance and document each review within the applicable agreement.
+- 1. Control Environment - a.
+Demonstrate Commitment to Integrity and Ethical Values: Implement and require the following: - i.
+Design and coordinate an integrated approach leveraging Service-level regulations, instructions, and training programs to meet USSOCOM-specific requirements. - ii.
+Provide annual ethical training (or leverage existing military-service training) to enable employees to identify and deal with ethical problems. - iii.
+Leverage military service ethical standards or requirements to ensure compliance with, at minimum, onboarding or annual ethics requirements. - b.
+Enforce Accountability: Follow implemented procedures to review all MOUs/MOAs in accordance with DoD Guidance and document each review within the applicable agreement.
 These MOUs/MOAs should include responsibilities for authorization, initiation, processing, recording, and reporting of transactions, as well as expectations of competence to perform responsibilities.
 Updates should be made timely to MOUs/MOAs based on reviews by USSOCOM or if deficiencies are identified by internal or external auditors.
 Updates to the responsibilities should be clearly documented within the MOUs/MOAs.